timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 Note that when you use a label or field selector on a watch connection and the label or field changes so that the selector doesn't match anymore, the API server will emit a `DELETE` watch event.

 In controller-runtime, you can configure your shard to only watch and reconcile assigned objects as follows.
-This snippet works with controller-runtime v0.16, other versions might require deviating configuration.
+This snippet works with controller-runtime v0.16 and v0.17, other versions might require deviating configuration.

 ```go
 package main